-This summery potato salad without mayo is inspired by Kismet, a trendy all-day cafe in Los Angeles.
+This summery mayo-less potato salad is inspired by Kismet, a trendy all-day cafe in Los Angeles.

 Last spring, Rene got to spend the semester in an art residency in Los Angeles.
 While I wouldn’t want to conduct my relationship on a bicoastal basis again, visiting my boyfriend in LA in April was a fun perk.
 And all the amazing meals we had there definitely softened the blow of a long-distance relationship… well, as much as they could, anyway.

-It consisted of fingerling potatoes, paper-thin radishes and fennel, dill, mustard seeds, and spicy dressing – it was just bursting with spring flavors!
-The salad was filling yet refreshing at the same time, and I loved the interaction of the chewy potatoes with the crunchy raw veg and grassy dill.
-Most notably, though, it was a potato salad without mayo.
+It consisted of fingerling potatoes, paper-thin radishes and fennel, dill, mustard seeds, and spicy dressing – it was just bursting with spring flavors.
+The salad was filling yet light, and I loved the interaction of the chewy potatoes with the crunchy raw veg and grassy dill.
+Most notably, though, there was a distinct lack of mayo.

-In fact, potato salad without mayo is one of my favorite things to make throughout spring and summer.
+In fact, mayo-less potato salad is one of my favorite things to make throughout spring and summer.
 Here’s my formula:

-Potato salad without mayo is perfect for barbecues, picnics, and potlucks because it gets better after it sits out a little – the vinaigrette gets the chance to penetrate the potatoes and flavor them throughout, and all the ingredients sort of meld together – all the better if this happens out in the sunshine.
+This style of potato salad is perfect for barbecues, picnics, and potlucks because it gets better after it sits out a little – the vinaigrette gets to penetrate the potatoes and flavor them throughout, and all the ingredients sort of meld together – all the better if this happens out in the sunshine.
 Potato salad with mayo, however, yikes…

-This summery potato salad without mayo (inspired by LA restaurant Kismet) features fresh, crunchy vegetables and a simple homemade vinaigrette.
+This summery mayo-less potato salad (inspired by LA restaurant Kismet) features fresh, crunchy vegetables and a simple homemade vinaigrette.

 For the Salad